Baseball NSW

-Baseball NSW is responsible for selecting the NSW Sydney Blue Sox team to compete in the Claxton Shield; an annual, national baseball competition currently contested between the five mainland states of Australia.
+Baseball NSW is responsible for selecting the NSW Sydney Blue Sox team to compete in the Claxton Shield; an annual, national baseball competition currently contested by the five mainland states of Australia.
 It governs all levels of baseball in the state, and directly runs the NSW Major League, considered to be the top level of competition in the state and the source of the majority of Australian-based players selected for the NSW Sydney Blue Sox.

 Competitions

 Seniors

-Baseball NSW run events throughout the entire course of the year for both the metropolitan Sydney area and country regions of NSW.
+Baseball NSW run events throughout the year for both the metropolitan Sydney area and country regions of NSW.
 Their major competition is the Senior and U/18's State League competition that runs over the course of Spring/Summer annually.
 The Senior State League has 3 graded divisions.

 Baseball NSW also provide a Sydney Winter Baseball League, which was established in 1901, and is a baseball competition for metropolitan Sydney at a representative level.
 The competition has been developed from a small group of enthusiasts to a competitive eight-team League to focus on the development of elite players in the state.